First National Bank (Chelsea, MA)

 Article Text

-PRESIDENT AT FAULT.
-Real Estate Speculations Which Did Not Prove Profitable.
-Chelsea, Mass., Aug.
-17.-Following the information given by Bank Examiner Ewer to the comptroller at Washington, that the failure of the First National bank of Chelsea, the doors of which were closed last night, was due to excessive loans made to officers and directors of the bank, it became understood today that the principal factor in the suspension of the bank was a large indebtedness on the part of its president, Sylvester B. Hinckley.
-This indebtedness is unofficially estimated at from $300,000 to $500,000, but statements made today by directors of the bank indicate that President Hinckley has transferred to the institution his equity in large real estate holdings, which, it was expected, would provide for the payment in full of all depositors.
+OWED HIS BANK $300,000.
+President's Indebtedness Caused Chelsea Institution to Fail.
+CHELSEA, Mass., Aug.
+18.-Following the official information given by Bank Examiner Ewer to the comptroller of the currency at Washington that the failure of the First National bank of Chelsea, the doors of which were closed, was \ due to excessive loans made to officers and directors of the bank, it became understood that the principal factor in the suspension of the bank was a large indebtedness on the part of its president, Sylvester B. Hinckley.
+This indebtedness is unofficially estimated at from $300,000 to $500,000, but statements made by directors of the bank indicate that President Hinckley had transferred to the institution his equity in large real estate holdings which, it was expected, would provide for the payment in full of all depositors.
 President Hinckley is said to be fatally ill at his home in Newton.
-Developments today indicated that Mr. Hinckley was involved in extensive real estate transactions from which he expected to realize splendid profits for the bank as well as for himself.
-The failure of his plans in connection with his illness, as well as the dissatisfaction of at least one of the directors with some of the paper placed with the bank as collateral. accounts for the closing of the bank.
-Examiner Ewer has been appointed temporary receiver by the comptroller.
-Director Martin, who was said to be responsible for the investigation which closed the bank, said today that he had discovered things which led him to make an investigation.
-As a result of it he obtained from President Hinckley the title for the bank in certain real estate held in the Back Bay and Brighton by Mr. Hinckley.
-When pressed for a statement as to what in particular attracted his notice.
-Mr. Martin said that paper which he did not consider genuine commercial paper was being handled.
-When asked if this paper was signed by fictitious names, Mr. Martin said: "There are some papers there that are very doubtful."

 Click image to open full size in new tab